 4. Upon receiving the notification which indicating the threshold in the trigger event is met or specific time period is arrived, the NSCE server performs the expected action by triggering the slice modification as specified in the AF policy.
 The network slice modification could be triggered by consuming the Network Slice Provisioning service with the modifyMOIAttributes operation as specified in TS 28.531 [8].
 The OAM responds back to NSCE server that the requested slice modification was successful or not.
-The slice modification requests contain the parameters need to be updated, including at least one of the following, uLThptPerSlice, dLThptPerSlice, maximum number of UEs, maximum number of PDU session as specified in TS 28.541 [z].
+The slice modification requests contain the parameters need to be updated, including at least one of the following, uLThptPerSlice, dLThptPerSlice, dLThptPerUE, uLThptPerUE, dLThptPerSliceSubnet, uLThptPerSliceSubnet, delayTolerance, dLLatency, uLLatency, maximum number of UEs, maximum number of PDU session as specified in TS 28.541 [10].

 NOTE 1: The slice modification could be done by application layer network slice lifecycle management as defined in clause 9.4.